bookofproofs/bookofproofs.github.io/_sources/history/19th-century/martin-lajos.md

 * Martin became rector of the university during 1895-96 and he spoke in his Rector's Address of the importance he expected aircraft to acquire in the future for passenger traffic, warfare and commerce.
 * In his theoretical research, Martin accepted the Maclaurin-Euler formula but also assumed that the best ship screw and air vane must be some sort of conoid.
 * Making physically and technically untenable simplifications, he put down the equation he had figured out, and although the contraptions constructed on its basis all failed at the testing, martin deemed it justified to publish his theoretical findings.
-* Kálmán Szily, for example, revealed with scathing sarcasm that Martin's surface did not satisfy either of the hypotheses: it was not a conoid and it did not fulfil the Maclaurin-Euler formula.
 * Having noticed this, Martin did not rest with arms folded.
 * Martin held the professorship in Kolozsvár until his death at the age of seventy.